I am broadly interested in three topics:

-- S. Miller.
+S. Miller.
 Causal forest estimation of heterogeneous and time-varying environmental policy effects.
+(R&R @ JEEM)

 E. Aceves-Bueno, S. Miller, J. Cornejo-Donoso, and S.D.
 Gaines.
 Cooperation as a solution to shared resources in territorial use rights in fisheries.
-Accepted at Ecological Applications.
+Ecological Applications.
+Paper

 S. Miller, A. Rassweiler, L. Dee, K. Kleisner, T. Mangin, R. Oliveros-Ramos, J. Tam, F. Chavez, M. Ñiquen, S.E.
 Lester, M. Burden, S. Gaines, and C. Costello.
 Optimal harvest responses to environmental forecasts depend on resource knowledge and how it can be used.
 Canadian Journal of Fisheries and Aquatic Sciences.
 Paper